-In the Grade 11 Active Healthy Lifestyles curriculum there also are specific learning outcomes that are not considered sensitive but should be treated with sensitivity.
-These learning outcomes relate to topics such as loss and grief, diversity related to individuals, families, and cultures, healthy weight, body image, dress, and personal hygiene.
+In the Grade 12 Active Healthy Lifestyles curriculum there also are specific learning outcomes that are considered potentially sensitive and should be treated with sensitivity.
+These learning outcomes relate to topics such as healthy and unhealthy relationships, interpersonal communication, and rights and responsibilities in relationships.
 Teachers are required to follow local guidelines developed for content that requires sensitive treatment.